 It’s important to shop around and compare quotes from different insurance companies to find the most affordable rates.
-It’s also important to work with specialized insurance agents or brokers who have knowledge of different companies and underwriting guidelines, and can help you to find the best coverage at the most affordable price.
+It’s also important to work with specialized insurance agents or brokers who have knowledge of different companies and underwriting guidelines and can help you find the best coverage at the most affordable price.

 Consider alternative options: